-The government-wide financial statements can be found on pages 14-16 of this report.
+The government-wide financial statements can be found in the financial statements section of this report.

 Fund Financial Statements

 A fund is an accountability unit used to maintain control over resources segregated for specific activities or objectives.
 The City uses funds to ensure and demonstrate compliance with finance-related laws and regulations.
 Within the basic financial statements, fund financial statements focus on the City's most significant funds rather than the City as a whole.
 Major funds are separately reported while all others are combined into a single, aggregated presentation.